ascential/am-stalkedbybean/README.md

 $ stalkedbybeans secrets get [key]
 ```

-If you do not want to use the script, you can also use Credstash manually.
+If you do not want to use the script, you can also use Credstash [manually as described here](./docs/setting_up_config_file.md).

 Key are versioned.
 See [CredStash documentation](https://github.com/fugue/credstash) for more details.